 Automated Decision Table Benefits

 This free online decision tabler maker is pretty much the same as your piece of paper and a pen when you have all your variants.
 But it comes with an irreplaceable feature: it maps all possible combinations for you.
-This unberable and prone to error task is done seamlessly by a computer.
+This unbearable and prone to error task is done seamlessly by a computer.

 How to Use This Tool